 - ISDA does not make health determinations for the safety of pesticide products.

 - ISDA investigates misuse of regulated pesticide products.
-Contact the ISDA Pesticide Investigation and Enforcement program for more information.
+Contact the ISDA Pesticide Compliance program for more information.

 - ISDA provides free pesticide disposal events for unwanted or expired pesticide products.